DISTRHO/Cardinal/README.md

 Cardinal does not load external modules and does not connect to the official Rack library/store.
 All VCV branding has been removed (to the best of our knowledge) in order to avoid any trademark issues.

-Because it is using DPF, Cardinal already supports LV2 and VST2 with an extra JACK standalone mode for some systems.
 The VST3 version is in progress, already part of the build but still experimental.